rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 ![Encase Logo](./encase.svg)

-[Encase] ([docs.rs], [crates.io]) by [@teoxoy] is a new library that provides a mechanism to lay out data into GPU buffers according to [WGSL's memory layout] rules.
+[Encase] ([docs.rs], [crates.io]) by [@teoxoy] is a new library that provides a mechanism to layout data into GPU buffers according to [WGSL's memory layout] rules.

 Features